zowe/zowe-cli-sample-plugin/docs/tutorials/profile-example/ProfilePlugin.md

-# Implementing Profiles in a Zowe CLI Plug-in
+# Implementing profiles in a Zowe CLI plug-in
 You can use this profile template to create a profile for your product.

 The profile definition is placed in the 'pluginDef.ts' file.